Mackenzie Fierceton: Wrongful death lawsuit

 In 2020 after suffering an epileptic seizure in a basement of Penn's Caster Building, Fierceton campaigned to improve accessibility in the building.
 It reportedly took medical personnel approximately an hour to extract her from the building due to difficulties in fitting a stretcher in the elevator or stairway.
 In March 2021, her experience led to her deposition in a lawsuit against the university over the wrongful death of Cameron Driver, who had died following a medical emergency in the basement in 2018.

 Scholarship controversy

-In November 2020, Fierceton won a Rhodes Scholarship to study for a DPhil on the child welfare and juvenile justice systems.
-However, controversy soon emerged over how Fierceton's application characterised her childhood, after press coverage that referred to Fierceton's upbringing as "poor" was disputed by the father of one of her Whitfield contempories.
+In November 2020, Fierceton won a Rhodes Scholarship to study for a Doctor of Philosophy on the child welfare and juvenile justice systems.
+However, controversy soon emerged over how Fierceton's application characterised her childhood, after press coverage that referred to Fierceton's upbringing as "poor" was disputed by the father of one of her Whitfield contemporaries.
 This initiated a chain of events that led to a re-examination of Fierceton's scholarship applications, and opened the question of if she had misled Penn and the Rhodes Trust in identifying as a "first-generation low income" student.